thenewobjective/thenewobjective.github.io/.drafts/voice-and-style-guide.md

   - Preferred: *"The Inadequacy of Natural Language"*, *"BDD: Behavior-Driven or Buzzword-Driven?"*
   - Weaker: *"Background"*, *"Discussion"*, *"Related Work"*

+---

+## General Document Structure and Outline

+Across the reviewed essays, the most consistent pattern is not a rigid formula but a repeatable argument architecture.
+The structure is claim-led, progresses through deliberate deepening, and closes with both synthesis and practical orientation.

+### Canonical long-form spine

+Use this as the default outline unless a topic strongly demands otherwise:

+1. **Framing and setup**
+  - Conceptual title that signals direction, not just topic.
+  - Front matter (date, optional featured image).
+  - Optional epigraph when it carries argumentative load.

+2. **Introduction (thesis and stakes early)**
+  - State the central claim in the first one to three paragraphs.
+  - Identify what confusion, orthodoxy, or gap is being addressed.
+  - Make stakes explicit (technical, organizational, epistemic, or ethical).
+  - Bound scope clearly.

+3. **Conceptual groundwork**
+  - Define key terms and distinctions before major critique.
+  - Pair formal terms with plain-language explanation immediately.
+  - Use compact lists or contrasts where structure matters.

+4. **Core development (stacked claim sections)**
+  - Build through multiple sections, each opening with a local claim.
+  - Typical section sequence:
+    - claim
+    - explanation
+    - example/counterexample or historical citation
+    - local implication that advances the global thesis
+  - Introduce subsections when one claim has multiple independent objections or facets.

+5. **Counterposition and boundary conditions**
+  - Engage strongest alternatives directly.
+  - Concede where competing practices are useful.
+  - Specify where the thesis does and does not apply.

+6. **Operational consequences**
+  - Convert argument into heuristics, checks, or design principles.
+  - Use bullet lists when recommendations are genuinely enumerable.
+  - Keep prescriptions tightly coupled to the thesis.

+7. **Conclusion (restate at higher resolution)**
+  - Re-articulate the thesis after development, with sharper precision.
+  - Name what should change in judgment or practice if accepted.
+  - End with a strong terminal sentence, not a soft recap.

+8. **References and optional apparatus**
+  - Standard close: references/further reading.
+  - Optional close-out elements: footnotes, updates, or brief postscripts.

+### Common variants seen in existing essays

+1. **Polemical-analytic variant**
+  - Strong opening thesis.
+  - Sequential critique sections isolating failure modes.
+  - Limited concession section.
+  - Prescriptive close on what to do instead.

+2. **Model-building variant**
+  - Opens with framing analogy or historical arc.
+  - Introduces a conceptual model.
+  - Expands model through examples across domains.
+  - Ends in synthesized framework plus practical orientation.

+### Section-level micro-template

+Within most sections, this local form is repeatable and effective:

+1. Lead sentence with section claim.
+2. Development through definition and logic.
+3. Evidence via example, quote, code, figure, or case.
+4. Payoff line that reconnects to the larger thesis.

+### Revision checklist for structure

+Before publishing, verify:

+1. Thesis appears in the introduction, not only in the conclusion.
+2. Each major section opens with a claim, not throat-clearing background.
+3. At least one serious counterposition is engaged fairly.
+4. Conclusion raises resolution rather than repeating opening language.
+5. Section order preserves momentum: framing -> distinctions -> development -> boundaries -> synthesis.

 ### Tone

 - **Intellectually confident, not dismissive**: disagreement with received wisdom is argued,